AI-generated

 Issues

-• Whether an employer-employee relationship existed between the petitioners and the respondents.
+• Employer-Employee Relationship and Illegal Dismissal: Whether an employer-employee relationship existed and whether the petitioners were illegally dismissed.

-• Whether the recruitment agency AR and Sons is jointly and solidarily liable with the foreign employer for the claims of the petitioners.
+• Liability of Recruitment Agency: Whether the private respondent recruitment agency (AR and Sons) is jointly and solidarily liable with the foreign employer for the petitioners' money claims.

 Ruling

-• The principle of "no work, no pay" does not apply in this case because the petitioners' inability to work was not due to their own doing or fault, but was caused by the employer's attempt to impose a contract with substantially lower wages in violation of the original POEA-approved agreement.
+• Application of "No Work, No Pay" Principle: The "no work, no pay" principle does not apply because the petitioners' failure to work was not of their own doing but resulted from the employer's unlawful imposition of a contract with inferior terms, which the petitioners rightfully rejected.

 Doctrines